loganpowell/auth/README.md

 - Add cache to API Gateway for `HttpOnly` headers for some - rarely changing - data
 - Add cache to ServiceWorker for some `fetch`es
+- Always think of how to cache larger payloads

 ## Development Journey